ash0x0/ipcron/README.md

 ```Go
 job.SetExecutionLimit(10)
 ```
 This needs to be run before starting the scheduler.
-I have no idea what will happen if it's set during the schedule run (it'll likely not do anything) and it's not supported.
+I have no idea what will happen if it's set during the run (it'll likely not do anything) and it's not supported.

 ## Start Schedule
 After you add all your processes, you need to start the scheduler.
 No jobs will run without this.